Gitanshu2000/Assignment/README.md

 Conclusion
 This application allows you to convert farmer details from English to different languages using the Google Translate API.
 .
 The application is designed to be easy to use and can be integrated into any existing system.

+For this i use html ,css, javascript , Nodejs , express, Cloud Translate API ,ejs and express library ( multer, ejs-engine,body-parser,static) and MYSQL Database.
+Thank you.